awsdocs/amazon-rds-user-guide/doc_source/Overview.RDSSecurityGroups.md

 1. Create a second VPC security group \(for example, `sg-dbsrv1`\) and create a new rule by specifying the VPC security group that you created in step 1 \(`sg-appsrv1`\) as the source\.

 1. Create a new DB instance and add the DB instance to the VPC security group \(`sg-dbsrv1`\) that you created in the previous step\.
-When you create the instance, use the same port number as the one specified for the VPC security group \(`sg-dbsrv1`\) rule that you created in step 3\.
+When you create the DB instance, use the same port number as the one specified for the VPC security group \(`sg-dbsrv1`\) rule that you created in step 3\.

 The following diagram shows this scenario\.

 ![\[VPC and EC2 security group scenario\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/con-VPC-sec-grp.png)

-For more information about using a VPC, see [Amazon Virtual Private Cloud \(VPCs\) and Amazon RDS](USER_VPC.md)\.
+For more information about using a VPC, see [Amazon Virtual Private Cloud VPCs and Amazon RDS](USER_VPC.md)\.

 ## Creating a VPC Security Group<a name="Overview.RDSSecurityGroups.Create"></a>